 Do you want to learn more about planned giving newsletters for your nonprofit?
 If so, you’ve come to the right place.
 But be forewarned: below is a lot of information and “work.”
 If you want to go straight to the chase, consider our Planned Giving Newslets.
 If you are developing your newsletters in house, here’s a good source for newsletter content.

 Everyone is particular about where to give, how to give, whether to give, or how much to give.
 In this market, fundraisers have to work smarter and make the most of the marketing tools they have.

-One of the best of these tools is the planned giving newsletter.
+Some of the best of these tools are planned giving newsletters.
 Really.
 But not your grandfather’s planned giving newsletter…

 I recently heard a vendor recommend improving planned giving newsletters by using the “right” font, type size, paper, number of pictures, etc. This print-oriented mentality misses the forest for the trees.
 And it is headed for extinction along with the traditional “place-my-logo-and-name-here” canned-content dinosaur newsletter that worked back in the 60s.

 Today there’s zero tolerance for the blah.

 [Read the Definitive Guide to Planned Giving Newsletters]

 If you want your planned giving newsletters to succeed, the first thing you should focus on is your mailing list, not the newsletter.
 The quality of your list is where you start because it represents 50% of your potential promotional impact.